jtallant/decks/vagrant/vagrant.md

 # Bash Detour

+We're going to do some configuration that will make life easier later.
+The next few steps aren't mandatory for setting up homestead or vagrant.

+---

+# Set your EDITOR

 The next slide will make use of `$EDITOR`.
 It is a sort of "global" bash variable you can set to your favorite editor.
 Programs like Git make use of it when told to do so.

+Let's set the EDITOR variable if it is not already set.

 In `.bash_profile`